-P: Part I: Any 60 points in TAFS at 300-level or equivalent preparation as approved by the Programme Co-ordinator.
+P: Part I: Any 60 points in TAFS at 300-level or equivalent preparation as approved by the Programme Coordinator.
 Interview required.
-Part II: Completion of Part I.

 Candidates who have graduated BA(Hons) in Theatre and Film Studies may be admitted as candidates for the MA by thesis only.